 We are trying something a little different to share information across the district.
 As you know, the District newsletter is sent via PMAIL (personalized email through DACDB) to all Rotarians in the district for whom we have a good email address in the database.
-We will be using a new format that you may be familiar with because it is the EZ Newsletter found in DACDB which uses EZ Stories.
-Why the transition? - Speed/turnaround-It will now be produced monthly on or about the 15th of each month. - Ability to collect information from all District Chairs and Officers - Ability to hear from all clubs who want to share information about programs, projects, progress and success, or look for partners and support Minimal expense The limitation is that the format is proscribed and doesn't have many options.
+We will be using a new format that you may be familiar with because it is the EZ Newsletter found in DACDB, which uses EZ Stories.
+Why the transition? - Speed/turnaround-It will now be produced monthly - Ability to collect information from all District Chairs and Officers - Ability to hear from all clubs who want to share information about programs, projects, progress and success, or look for partners and support - Minimal expense The limitation is that the format is proscribed and doesn't have many options.
 The new process to include your information in the newsletter is to submit articles by the 1st of the month using this form: CLICK HERE.
 The form is also available in the FORMS file in DACDB.
 You can complete the form at any time and it will be included in the issues for the months you choose on the form.
-Reminders to submit the form will be sent around the 25th of the prior month to all District Officers and Committee Chairs, Club Presidents, Secretaries, Executive Secretaries, Communication Officers, Public Image/Relations Chairs, Bulletin Editors, and WebMasters Here are some guidelines for articles...
+Reminders to submit the form will be sent around the 25th of the prior month to all District Officers and Committee Chairs, Club Presidents, Secretaries, Executive Secretaries, Communication Officers, Public Image/Relations Chairs, Bulletin Editors, and WebMasters.
+Here are some guidelines for articles...
 Read More Help Your Club Earn the Rotary Citation Tuesday, August 29, 2023

+The Rotary Citation is an award that recognizes the hard work clubs do throughout the year.
+Taking action toward achieving the citation goals helps clubs engage their members, stay relevant in their communities, and run more efficiently.
 A welcoming and engaging club also reflects the values of Rotary.
 When clubs work to achieve these goals, they also contribute to the overall health and culture of Rotary for generations to come.
 To earn the citation, clubs must report achievement of 13 or more goals in Rotary Club Central by 30 June.
 CLICK HERE to learn more about the Rotary Citation.
+Peace is the Soil Where Hope Takes Root By Jennifer L. Stanfield on Tuesday, August 29, 2023